derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 <img width="1640" height="970" alt="Win 10 client successfully joined the domain" src="https://github.com/user-attachments/assets/1a93f4b0-bd89-4496-b2b9-95c12b672653" />
 <img width="1644" height="954" alt="we can see our win 10 client has joined the domain" src="https://github.com/user-attachments/assets/e493ae46-1e5a-4665-bf9b-4be6feb68a4c" />

-4. Testing Domain Authentication with a Domain User
+D-Testing Domain Authentication with a Domain User

 To confirm that the domain join was fully functional, I created a domain user account named Man Dervis.
 I assigned this user a password and placed the account inside my Users container.